 Polymyalgia rheumatica treatment

 Once diagnosed, polymyalgia rheumatica can be treated with corticosteroids.
 You may need to start on a high dose to bring the symptoms under control before the dose is reduced to the minimum needed to keep you symptom-free.
+You will also probably be prescribed pain killers.

 Most people find their symptoms improve quickly after starting treatment, but treatment is usually needed for two or three years.